 - Define corrective actions with deadlines and ownership (you).

 Example — The monthly report shows positive profit, but the audit reveals 30% of trades outside the defined session window.
-The corrective action is not to change strategy: it is to restore operational compliance and monitor the next month.
+Corrective action: restore operational compliance, not change strategy.

 - What it is: structured verification of personal operational quality.